-City deals have been positive for Scotland's economy, but the government does not have a plan to measure their overall long-term success.
+City deals have been positive for Scotland's economy, but the government does not have a plan to measure their long-term success.
 (Spotlight on city region and growth deals, page 14)

-While many previously highlighted risk areas have been addressed, areas to improve include reporting to elected members, payment accuracy, and overpayment recovery.
+Councils have addressed many risks previously highlighted by auditors; areas to improve include reporting to elected members, payment accuracy, and overpayment recovery.
 Resourcing difficulties are leading to greater use of agency staff.

-Authorities have vet to make the transformation required to fully implement the SDS strategy.
-Progress includes measures to better understand the impact of SDS on people who need support, and a new SDS implementation plan has been produced for 2019-21.
+Authorities have yet to make the transformation required to fully implement the SDS strategy.
+Progress includes measures to better understand the impact of SDS on people who need support, and a new SDS implementation plan has been produced for